 By Rick Steves

-No matter where you're traveling in Europe, the Deutsche Bahn website should be your first stop for timetable information.
-(While each country's national rail company has its own website, the one operated by the German Railway — the Deutsche Bahn — has train schedules for virtually all of Europe.)
+No matter where you’re traveling in Europe, Germany’s Deutsche Bahn website should be your first stop for timetable information.
+(While each country’s national rail company has its own website with schedules, the German site has schedules for virtually all of Europe.)
 I use this site to plan my connections for almost every trip in Europe.
+Their DB Navigator app is a boon for train travelers with smartphones and tablets.

-Start with a station-to-station search.
+- Start with a station-to-station search.
 Enter just the city name, unless you know the name of the specific station you want.
+Use complete names: “Rothenburg ob der Tauber” (not “Rothenburg”); “Jerez de la Frontera” (not “Jerez”).
+You may encounter unfamiliar versions of city names (for example, “Praha” instead of “Prague”).

 If prompted, choose a station.
-Many cities have several stations, and you may be asked to specify which station you want from a drop-down menu.
-If one of the options is the city's name spelled in capital letters, go with that one (it'll look up the best connections for that city, regardless of the station).
+Many cities have several stations, and you may be asked to specify one from a drop-down menu.
+If the city’s name spelled in capital letters is among the options, select it (the site will look up the best connections for that city, regardless of the station).
+Main stations are often called “central,” “terminus,” or “Hbf” (for Hauptbahnhof).

 - In cities with several major stations (such as London, Paris, Barcelona, and Madrid), your choice of station may depend on the specific direction of travel or the location of your hotel — refer to your guidebook.